-- Name The name that you have defined for the directory is displayed, or the default name (LDAP1 LDAP10).
-It can be edited (→ page 70). - Server url If the directory is configured, the server URL is displayed.
+Name The name that you have defined for the directory is displayed, or the default name (LDAP1 - LDAP10).
+It can be edited (\rightarrow p.
+87).
+Server url If the directory is configured, the server URL is displayed.
+Activation status Indicates if the directory is activated or not. ✓ The directory is activated.